-\$9,100,000 TRAVIS COUNTY MUNICIPAL UTILITY DISTRICT No. 23 (A Political Subdivision of the State of Texas Located in Travis County, Texas) UNLIMITED TAX ROAD BONDS, SERIES 2020
+\$6,500,000 TRAVIS COUNTY MUNICIPAL UTILITY DISTRICT No. 23 (A Political Subdivision of the State of Texas Located in Travis County, Texas) UNLIMITED TAX ROAD BONDS, SERIES 2021

+Dated: February 18, 2021

-Dated: May 12, 2020 Due: September 1, as shown on the inside cover page
+Due: September 1, as shown on the inside cover page

-Interest on the \$9,100,000 Travis County Municipal Utility District No. 23 Unlimited Tax Road Bonds, Series 2020 (the "Bonds") will accrue from the Date of Initial Delivery, defined below, and is payable September 1, 2020 and each March 1 and September 1 thereafter until the earlier of maturity or redemption, and will be calculated on the basis of a 360-day year composed of twelve 30-day months.
+Interest on the \$6,500,000 Travis County Municipal Utility District No. 23 Unlimited Tax Road Bonds, Series 2021 (the "Bonds") will accrue from the Date of Initial Delivery, defined below, and is payable September 1, 2021 and each March 1 and September 1 thereafter until the earlier of maturity or redemption, and will be calculated on the basis of a 360-day year composed of twelve 30-day months.
 The Bonds will be issued in fully registered form only, without coupons, in denominations of \$5,000 or any integral multiple thereof, and when issued, will be registered in the name of Cede & Co., as registered owner and nominee for The Depository Trust Company ("DTC"), New York, New York, acting as securities depository for the Bonds until DTC resigns or is discharged.
 The Bonds initially will be available to purchasers in book-entry form only.
 So long as Cede & Co., as the nominee of DTC, is the registered owner of the Bonds, principal of and interest on the Bonds will be payable by the paying agent to DTC, which will be solely responsible for making such payment to the beneficial owners of the Bonds.
 The initial paying agent/registrar for the Bonds is UMB Bank, N.A., Austin, Texas (the "Paying Agent" or "Paying Agent/Registrar").
 The Bonds are obligations solely of Travis County Municipal Utility District No. 23 (the "District") and are not obligations of the City of Pflugerville, Texas; Travis County, Texas; the State of Texas; or any entity other than the District.

-The scheduled payment of principal of and interest on the Bonds when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Bonds by ASSURED GUARANTY MUNICIPAL CORP.
+The scheduled payment of principal and interest on the Bonds when due will be guaranteed under a municipal bond insurance policy to be issued concurrently with the delivery of the Bonds by BUILD AMERICA MUTUAL ASSURANCE COMPANY.
 See "BOND INSURANCE."